meshcloud/meshcloud-docs/CONTRIBUTING.md

 # Contributions

-Please create pull request for your changes and additions and request a reviewer of your choice.
+Please create pull request for your changes and additions and request a reviewer from the Meshcloud team.
 The reviewer reads the article and checks if the style guidelines are met.
 If (s)he is satisfied (s)he merges and publishes the changes.

+## Docusaurus
+Check the [documentation](https://docusaurus.io) for how to use Docusaurus.

 # Style Guide for Meshcloud Documentation